pulp-platform/ara/docs/source/lane.rst

 Division of VRF into Banks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 As indicated earlier the portion of VRF inside a lane is further divided into eight 64-bit wide banks.
 Each bank is implemented using a single-ported SRAM memory.
 Being a single ported memory it has only one address port for both reads and writes.
 In steady state, under worst case conditions, 5 banks are accessed simultaneously in order to support predicated multiply-accumulate instructions (which require 3 source registers plus the mask register resulting in 4 reads, and one destination register -resulting in a single write).
+This is the worst case for a single instruction.
+But more instructions can be executed at the same time in different units (e.g. vload + vslide + vmacc.m) and they can access up to 8 banks per lane at the same time all together.

 ..  image:: /images/VRFPerLanePerBank.png